rcook/isopy/docs/concepts.md

 directory tree which would typically be a single Python project.
 Like named environments, they are an isolated Python runtime environment consisting of an interpreter and site packages.
-These are typically marked by the presence of an `.isopy.yaml` file.
+These are typically marked by the presence of an `.python-version` file.

 ## Uses

 Think of these as symlinks for environments.
-With these you can associate an environment with a given directory without the need for an intrusive `.isopy.yaml` file.
+With these you can associate an environment with a given directory without the need for an intrusive `.python-version` file.

 [python-standalone-builds]: https://github.com/indygreg/python-build-standalone/releases